lorenzo/elm-webdriver/Api.md

 ```

 Programatically trigger a click in the elements specified in the selector.
-This exists because some pages hijack mouse clicks in an odd way and, in order to test
+This exists because some pages hijack in an odd way mouse click, and in order to test
-their behavior, mouse clicks must be triggered manually.
+the behavior, it needs to be manually triggered.

 ---